feliperost/connections/README.md

 - Each group has 4 words and exactly one solution.
 The game may trick you with words that seem to belong to multiple categories.
 - Click the words to select them, and click "Submit" to check if your guess is correct.
 - You can make 4 mistakes before the game is over.
+- For development purposes, the words and groups may be very easy to identify.

 ## Breaking down the development thought process
 - We need to be able to display words coming through a list in a 4x4 grid.